 Heading back towards your hotel, you will stop at the Anibare Ponds situated behind a local village where local children often play in the water.
 Here, your guide will share some of the traditional mythology stories that make up the Nauruan culture – ask about the story of Eigigu, the first lady on the moon from Nauru.

 The afternoon is yours at leisure to enjoy lunch at one of the local restaurants (not included).
-This evening, why not head to Western bay (located at the end of the runway), where the locals gather for sunset.
+This evening, why not head to Western Bay (located at the end of the runway), where the locals gather for sunset?
 Often there is a food truck here or locals preparing a beach BBQ who may invite you to join them!

-This morning, you have the option to book a private fishing charter (please enquire at time of booking), from 6am – 10am.
-Nauru is known for its deep sea fishing.
-Surrounded by a shelf where the island simply drops off to 1km deep, you are not too far from shore when you have the opportunity to catch yellow fin tuna, marlin or red snapper.
+This morning, you have the option to book a private fishing charter (please enquire at time of booking – extra cost), from 6am – 10am.
+Nauru is known for its deep-sea fishing.
+Surrounded by a shelf where the island simply drops off to 1km deep, you are not too far from shore when you have the opportunity to catch yellowfin tuna, marlin, or red snapper.
 If the fish aren’t biting, why not jump overboard and snorkel over the shelf?
-If fishing is not your thing, this morning if it is open, you will head to the Nauru Museum for a history recap of everything you have learned over your time here.
-From here, you will visit a traditional workshop where log waste that is destined for landfill or waste is converted into local furniture and traditional wooden postcards and other handicrafts.
-At midday, head to the airport for check in for your onward flight.

 Download this tour’s PDF brochure and start your planning offline!